losemeke/losemeke/README.md

 - 👋 Hi, I’m Lettie
-- 👀 I’m interested in data wrangling, analytics, engineering
+- 👀 I’m new to the data analytics world and interested in data wrangling, analytics, engineering
-- 🌱 I’m currently in a junior data analyst program at NPower Canada
+- 🌱 I’m a recent grad of the Junior Data Analyst Program at NPower Canada
-- 💞️ I’m looking to collaborate on projects that involve cleaning and using data for solutions
+- 💞️ I’m looking to collaborate on projects that involve analyzing and using data for solutions
-- 📫 You can reach me at lo.osemeke@gmail.com
+- 📫 You can reach me at laeticiaosemeke@gmail.com

 <!---
 losemeke/losemeke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.